mithlesh008/aws-lambda-automation-assignments/05-ec2-restore/README.md

 ```

 If the restored root volume is not set to delete on termination, delete it after the instance is terminated.
 Delete only disposable snapshots after confirming they are not referenced by other AMIs.

-## Final result screenshot

-[Screenshot 8: capture the final AMI and instance details before cleanup, then record the cleanup commands in the README submission notes.]